 “Both of you were laughing, yet nothing was said.
-And the expressions on your faces suggested a conversation, but neither of you were talking—not verbally.
+And the expressions on your faces suggested an exchange of words, yet neither of you were talking—not verbally.
 So the only reasonable alternative is that a nonverbal conversation was taking place.”
 Edgar raised a conclusive finger, realizing the truth.
 “But it wasn’t you; it was him!
-Your protector has enhanced his abilities!
+Your protector has broadened his abilities!
 He speaks to you like the dragons do!”

-Eena refused an answer, but her excited watchdog grinned so devilishly she knew there would be no denying it.
+Eena refused an answer, but her excited watchdog grinned so devilishly she knew it was pointless to deny it.

 “Can he do more?
-Can your protector communicate with anyone else besides you?
+Can your protector communicate with anyone else?
 Can he read the minds of others?”
-Edgar stared into her face, anxious for an answer.
+Edgar stared at her, anxious for an answer.
 He watched the young queen scrunch up her features and gawk at him as if the idea were nothing short of insanity.

 “So he can’t,” Edgar assumed.

-Eena breathed a silent sigh of relief—he believed her lie—but she wondered about the dragons.
+Eena breathed a silent sigh of relief that he believed her lie, but she wondered about the dragons.
 “Can Naga and the others read minds?”